Basic Searches in SciX

 This is especially useful when you’re trying to focus on a specific subtopic or filter out irrelevant results.

-SciX allows you to filter your search results based on whether a paper is refereed (peer-reviewed) or non-refereed.
+SciX allows you to filter your search results based on whether a paper is refereed (peer-reviewed) or non-refereed (everything else).

 You can find this option in the Refereed facet in the sidebar.
-It’s useful if you’re looking only for peer-reviewed journal articles or want to include other materials like conference proceedings or dissertations.
+It’s useful if you’re looking only for peer-reviewed journal articles or want to ensure you see other materials like conference proceedings or technical reports.

 Note: SciX considers dissertations to be refereed.
-Most conference abstracts and proceedings are categorized as non-refereed.
+Most, but not all, conference abstracts and proceedings are categorized as non-refereed.

-• Select “Not Refereed” to explore grey literature, preprints, or early drafts
+• “Not Refereed” includes the grey literature, preprints, or white papers

 You can also filter your results by Publication Type, helping you focus on specific formats such as: